sundogbio/szi-tile-source/README.md

 #### OSD Compatibility

-SziTileSource has been written to work with version 5.x.x of OSD, and tested against 5.0.0 and 5.0.1.
+SziTileSource as originally written to work with version 5.x.x of OSD.
+It has been tested and tested against 5.0.0 and 5.0.1.

+It is also compatible with 6.0.0 - the next forthcoming release - and [its changes to the caching system and data pipeline](https://github.com/openseadragon/openseadragon/discussions/2637)

 #### The file